nlee98/ADS-507-Data-Engineering/README.md

 8. The dataframes are loaded into the MySQL tables via a for loop executing INSERT INTO statements for each row of the dataframes
 9. Transformations:
 * Views:
    * Average Meal Price: Average meal price by type of meal
    * Average Participants: Average number of participants by meal type
    * Company Metrics: For each company, the total amount and average amount of each invoice monthly are shown for each meal (and displaying their respective meal).
 In addition, the year-to-date amount collected and yearly total are presented.
    * Customer Purchases: Customer_Name, Part_of_Day, Company_Name, Number_of_Purchases, Total_Spent
    * Customer Stats: total number of orders by each customer, total amount each customer spent, and the average amount each spent
-  * Customer_stats View: A view of customer statistics is given (columns: customer_name, total_spent, avg_spent)
    * Difference Days: Difference in days between the date of meal and date the order was placed
    * Percent Converted: Shows the number of orders for every company and the total converted (as a sum and proportion) and not converted to an order, as a sum.
    * Sales by Year: Number of invoices each year
    * Sales Rep Performance: Sales_Rep, Sales_Rep_Id, Company_Name, Company_Id, Profit_by_Sales_Rep
    * Total Sales: Total sales by type of meal price for each year